 An extinct bird more than 130 thousand years ago was resurrected - its descendants still live on Earth.

-Cuvier cowgirls lived on the island of Aldabra not far from Madagascar about 400 thousand years ago. because of
+Cuvier's rails lived on the island of Aldabra near Madagascar about 400 thousand years ago.
+Because of

-the absence of predators birds gradually turned into flightless, and as a result of flooding the island, which occurred 136 thousand years ago, completely died out.
+In the absence of predators, the birds gradually became flightless, and as a result of the flooding of the island, which occurred 136 thousand years ago, they became completely extinct.

-The researchers found that as a result of the Ice Age, the ocean level dropped, about 100 thousand years ago, the island rose again from the water.
+Researchers found that as a result of the Ice Age, the sea level dropped, and about 100 thousand years ago the island rose out of the water again.

-After this, the Cuvier cowgirls settled again at Aldabra.
-The researchers suggest that they could migrate from Madagascar.
+After this, Cuvier's shepherdesses settled again on Aldabra.
+Researchers speculate that they may have migrated from Madagascar.

 Earlier New Zealand resident Michael Johnsonfound traces of an ancient, long-disappeared bird during a walk along the River Kybern.
 As scientists later found out, traces were left by an extinct moa - a huge flightless bird that lived in New Zealand until about 1445.